Learn more about the 2024's Underrepresented Students in Topology and Algebra Research Symposium will be hosted by

-The Fifty-fourth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) was held March 6-10, 2023 in the Student Union at Florida Atlantic University in Boca Raton, FL.
+The Fifty-fifth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) will be held March 4-8, 2024 in the Student Union at Florida Atlantic University in Boca Raton, FL.
 The main campus is located three miles from the Atlantic Ocean, on an 850-acre site in Boca Raton, south of Palm Beach and north of Fort Lauderdale and Miami.
 The climate is subtropical with an average temperature of 75 degrees.

 This years 55th conference will be a fully in-person conference held on our beautiful campus in lovely Boca Raton, Florida!